DarshanDadhaniya/superSimpleStockMarket/README.md

     * Calculate Volume Weighted Stock Price based on trades in past 15 minutes
   * Calculate the GBCE All Share Index using the geometric mean of prices for all stocks traded price

-#Constraints & Notes

-* Written in one of these languages: Java, C#, C++, Python
-* No database or GUI is required, all data need only be held in memory
-* No prior knowledge of stock markets or trading is required – all formulas are provided below.

 #Features of the Project
 * It uses Spring Boot and Java 8.